crdoconnor/strictyaml/docs/why/not-parse-direct-representations-of-python-objects.md

-By itself, this behavior isn't necessarily capable of enacting a successful attack, so not all code that parses untrusted YAML is insecure, but it can be used, especially when metaprogramming is used to execute arbitrary code on your system.
+By itself, this behavior isn't necessarily capable of enacting a successful attack, so not all code that parses untrusted YAML is insecure, but it can be used, especially in conjunction with metaprogramming to execute arbitrary code on your system.

 This shares a lot in common with the pickle module's behavior, which is why